Some Notes on Quantitative Generalized CLTs with Self-Decomposable Limiting Laws by Spectral Methods: Introduction

-Let us further describe the content of these notes.~In the next section, we introduce the notations and the definitions used throughout the manuscript and we recall and prove some preliminary results regarding Stein's method for self-decomposable probability measures on $\bbr^d$ and weighted Poincar\'e-type inequalities.~In Section \ref{sec:stability_estimate_finite_second_moment}, the stability estimates for the non-degenerate centered self-decomposable probability measures with finite second moment are considered while Section \ref{sec:stability_alpha_stable_pm_12} deals with the corresponding results for the non-degenerate symmetric $\alpha$-stable probability measures with $\alpha \in (1,2)$.
-Section \ref{sec:spectral_cauchy} is divided into two sub-sections: in sub-section \ref{sec:L2_Spec_Prop}, we investigate the $L^2$-spectral properties of several non-local operators associated with the non-degenerate symmetric Cauchy probability measures, with a special focus on the rotationally invariant one, while in sub-section \ref{sec:SM_NDS_Cauchy}, we set up Stein's method for the non-degenerate symmetric Cauchy probability measures and we prove the corresponding stability estimate together with its direct applications.
+Let us further describe the content of these notes.~In the next section, we introduce the notations and the definitions used throughout the manuscript and we recall and prove some preliminary results regarding Stein's method for self-decomposable probability measures on $\mathbb{R}^d$ and weighted Poincar\'e-type inequalities.~In Section \ref{sec:stability_estimate_finite_second_moment}, the stability estimates for the non-degenerate centered self-decomposable probability measures with finite second moment are considered while Section \ref{sec:stability_alpha_stable_pm_12} deals with the corresponding results for the non-degenerate symmetric $\alpha$-stable probability measures with $\alpha \in (1,2)$.
+Section \ref{sec:spectral_cauchy} is divided into two sub-sections: in sub-section \ref{sec:L2_Spec_Prop}, we investigate the $L^2$-spectral properties of several non-local operators associated with the non-degenerate symmetric Cauchy probability measures, with a special focus on the rotationally invariant one, while in sub-section \ref{sec:SE_NDS_Cauchy}, we prove the corresponding stability estimate together with its direct applications.
 Finally, the manuscript ends with an appendix section gathering technical results used throughout these notes.